richie0866/Rostruct/docs/getting-started/using-other-projects.md

 return package:requireAsync(myModule)
 ```

-Running a deploy script would be valid code in a Rostruct project.
-However, this is counterintuitive, and getting this library would yield the rest of your code.
+This is valid code in a Rostruct project.
+However, Rostruct is early in development, and may have unwanted side effects when using it *inside* a Rostruct project.
+This might change in the future, though.

 Exercise caution when using Rostruct in a Rostruct project, or opt for another solution:

-## In your project
+## Download it manually

+!!! warning

+	This method to load dependencies may be deprecated in favor of using Rostruct internally, so stay notified by watching the GitHub repository.

-Another way to load a dependency in your project is to include their source files in your codebase:
+One way to load a dependency in your project is to include their source files in your codebase.
+You can download it with these steps:

 1. Download the project's latest GitHub Release
 	- If their [retriever](publishing-your-project.md#deploying-from-github) fetches a specific asset, then download that asset